huyphung1602/my_blog/_posts/2022-04-02-interacting-with-time-in-elm.md

     Expired -> Sub.none
 ```

-The `subscription` function triggers a `Tick` message every second when the game is in the `InProgress` state
+The `subscription` function triggers a `Tick` message every second when the game is in the `InProgress` state.

 ```elm
 subscription : model -> Sub Msg